Labirintami/doc/docs/pager/api/pager_data_config.md

 title: data
 ---

-@short:
+@short: the data collection of a widget to set into the pager

-the data collection of a widget to set into the pager
+@signature: data: DataCollection;

 @type: DataCollection